 - How to determine if your organization has the right expertise and what alternatives already exist

-academic community, governments, and professions face pressing ethical issues as the use of AI-based systems accelerates.
+developers, the academic community, governments, and professions face pressing ethical issues as the use of AI-based systems accelerates.